Community Service Hour

 The new Siri, secured by blockchain

-Photo of fulldecent Photo of cryptonerdylady Photo of t012n4d0 +3
+Photo of fulldecent Photo of t012n4d0 Photo of pwstaples +3

 Apple's declining iPhone sales prompt a partnership with OpenAI to integrate ChatGPT into devices, replacing Siri.
 Discussion covers potential privacy concerns, Apple's proposed secure private cloud compute nodes, and blockchain-like technology for transparency.
 The episode critically examines Apple's promises and the challenges of maintaining security against sophisticated attacks.